 This method will take you through dusting for the whole home or for a select range of spaces in the most effective way possible.
 I've separated it into general dusting (most rooms), blinds specifically, bathroom and bedroom.
-It will save time, you won't have to go over the same spots more times than necessary and it will ensure you’re not missing anything along the way.
+It will save time, you won't have to go over the same spots more often than necessary and it will ensure you’re not missing anything along the way.
 Having to go back or leave a job half done is not at all satisfying, here’s how to avoid that!

 Firstly, before we get started.
 In acknowledging that we don't want to go over things more times than necessary; if it has been an age since the place was dusted and you can see dust kicking up off the ground as you walk, give the place a quick vacuum first.
 As much as I hate doing things twice, in this specific circumstance it is most certainly needed, otherwise there’s zero effectiveness in what you’re doing.
+Second, if you're particularly dust sensitive or have dust related allergies, wear a good face mask to save yourself any undue flare ups.

 Now, let’s start with the basic principle: